ackben0226/MLCybersecutity/README.md

 - Recall: The ratio of correctly predicted positive observations to all actual positives.
 - F1-Score: A weighted average of precision and recall.
 - ROC-AUC: Measures the performance of classification models at various threshold settings.
+## Acknowledgments
+- Special thanks to my supervisor, Dr. Imran Khan, for his guidance throughout this research.
+- This project utilizes the datasets provided by UNSW and the Canadian Institute for Cybersecurity.